Prison farm

 The agricultural goods produced by prison farms are generally used primarily to feed the prisoners themselves and other wards of the state (residents of orphanages, asylums, etc.), and secondarily, to be sold for whatever profit the state may be able to obtain.

 In addition to being forced to labor directly for the government on a prison farm or in a penal colony, inmates may be forced to do farm work for private enterprises by being farmed out through the practice of convict leasing to work on private agricultural lands or related industries (fishing, lumbering, etc.).
-The party purchasing their labor from the government generally does so at a steep discount from the cost of free labor.
+The party purchasing their labor from the government generally does so at a steep discount from the market labor cost.